spakai/birthday-paradox/README.md

 ```

 ThreadPool
-- Has one of the multiple threads pick up Work from queue and executes them
+- Has one of the multiple threads pick up Work from queue and execute it.

 Work
 - A class that takes a lambda function, is pushed into ThreadPool queue , gets executed and uses a callback function to update the output.